atharva20038/aimusicexamples.github.io/README.md

-# Music Generation Samples
-To understand the cultural richness and genre diversity in music generation models we conducted in-context learning experimentations for different music genre types.
-This link contains samples of music generation from different Music generation models for different regional and genre types along with our methodology of extracting samples and prompts associated with experimentation.
+# Global South in AI-generated Music:
+This GitHub page highlights an important issue in AI-generated music: the lack of representation for Global South music genres.
+We've put together examples showing how AI models do a good job with well-known genres like American Jazz, Western Classical, and American Rock.
+But when it comes to genres like Korean Pop and Latin American Rumba, the AI doesn't perform as well, showing less variety and depth.
+The biggest gap is with under-represented genres like Middle Eastern Classical, Indian Classical, and Indian Hip-Hop.
+These genres, which are important to the cultural identity of the Global South, are often ignored or poorly represented by AI models.
+Our page shows these differences and calls for a more inclusive approach to AI music generation so that the rich musical traditions from all parts of the world are recognized and preserved.

 ## Music Generation Models :
 1. [Udio](https://www.udio.com/)
 2. [Suno](https://suno.com/create)
 3. [MusicGen](https://huggingface.co/spaces/facebook/MusicGen)

-   We use these links as playgrounds for these models to analyse their effectiveness for text-to-music generation.
+We use these links as playgrounds for these models to analyze their effectiveness for prompt-based music generation.

-## Samples
+## Music Generation Samples :

 ### Indian Hip-Hop
 **Prompt:** Upbeat Indian hip-hop on the life of an artist living in the city slums.